joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/RESCUE_SYSTEM.md

 and the production ROM replays that route with an English code while restoring the native buffer and preserving the diary record byte-for-byte.
 The supplied Password-menu capture also enters a published English SOS code through the localized keyboard and proves its native bytes before the original validator runs.
-The complete live two-diary emulator fixture remains to be implemented.
+A requester-side route also enters a 15-character Revival Password, reaches the native success result, and generates its linked 12-character Thank-You Password.
+These routes passed against both exact release ROMs in the [release battery](testing-and-build.md#release-verification).
+The complete live two-diary emulator fixture remains a coverage gap.

 ## Original GB2 flow and availability